 Bull Mastiffs

-A working breed native to England, the Bullmastiff was originally bred by game wardens to help them in their fight against poachers.
-As its name suggests, the Bullmastiff was created by crossing English Bulldogs and English Mastiffs, and the modern Bullmastiff is highly representative of the 19th century versions of both breeds.
+A working breed native to England, the Bullmastiff was originally bred by gamekeepers to assist in the fight against poachers.
+As its name suggests, the Bullmastiff was created by crossing English Bulldogs and English Mastiffs, and the modern Bullmastiff closely resembles the 19th-century versions of both breeds.
 Originally a fierce protector, the modern Bullmastiff is known more for its loyalty and devotion, as well as for being surprisingly docile and gentle despite its great size.
-Because of the breed’s surprisingly low exercise requirements, many Bullmastiffs make excellent apartment dogs.
+Due to its relatively low exercise requirements, many Bullmastiffs make excellent apartment dogs.

 Country of Origin: